Service Dog For Veterans Bend, OR

-We provide custom-trained service dogs for Veterans in Bend, OR free of charge with lifetime support.
+We provide custom-trained service dogs with lifetime support to Veterans in Bend, OR at no cost.

 Although military service is only for a short time, the mental and physical traumas suffered by Veterans can last a lifetime.
-The healing process is a unique journey for every Veteran, and for some, every day is a challenge.
-From the roughly 2.7 million Americans that have deployed to Iraq and Afghanistan since 2001, it's estimated that 1 in 5 is experiencing Post Traumatic Stress Disorder (PTSD).
-TBI, MST and PTSD are all conditions that can disrupt your daily life and make it difficult for you to socialize, sleep, and maintain independence.
+Every Veteran is on a different journey.
+For some, each day can be a challenge.
+It's been estimated that 1/5 has Post Traumatic Stress Disorder (PTSD) from the 2.7 million Americans who have served in Iraq and Afghanistan.
+Conditions like PTSD, MST, and TBI present numerous symptoms that disrupt daily living and make it difficult to sleep, socialize, and maintain independence.

 - Increase positive social interactions